top of page

 "What?"
 Confused, she looks at him.
 The indirect light from the flashlights made it hard to see his features.
 But the shaking of his body and the choking of his voice let her know he was crying.

 "Just don't do it again.
 Promise."
 He puts her down.
-She brings her flashlight to bear seeing the pain in his eyes.
-She's not sure what he wants her to say, but she can see that it's important.
+She brings her flashlight to bear, seeing the pain in his eyes.
+She's unsure what he wants her to say, but she can see it's important.

 "I promise, Shaggy."